 5. USB flash drive

 USB flash drives are an excellent alternative if you need to transfer files to a friend or colleague.
-USB flash drives range in size from 2 GB to 1 TB giving you more than enough space to upload files even of the densest content.
+USB flash drives range in size from 2 GB to 1 TB giving you more than enough space to upload files.
 Of course, if you decide to use a USB flash drive you will have to make sure that you don’t misplace it!

 Key Benefits: